Financial Decisions Can Be Tough When You’re Backed Into A Corner

 Most times funny, Sometimes serious.

-- Where to sell my used clothes in Canafa? – I don’t know never heard of the place before.
+- Where to sell my used clothes in Canafa? – I’ve never heard of such a place before in my life.

 - How to make money FAT in Canada– Don’t spend it, haha.
 I presume they meant ‘fast’ but hey I’m all about having a chuckle.